Air Canada Faces Backlash Over Denied Boarding of Unaccompanied Minor

 The family's attempts to resolve the issue through Air Canada's office proved futile.
 Despite assurances from Vancouver staff that she could fly, the Sydney manager remained adamant, denying her boarding on her return flight several times over two days.
 This forced her and her friend's family to seek alternative accommodations.

 Unable to return to Vancouver as planned, she was ultimately compelled to fly to Korea.
 Mr. Chung expressed deep concern over the emotional impact on his daughter, stating, "This was her first overseas trip by herself after paying for the unaccompanied minor service.
-It has left her traumatized."
+It has left her traumatized.
+Its case number is CAS-6628380-H3C6C0."

 The incident has raised serious questions about the discretionary power of airport staff and Air Canada's handling of customer service issues.
 Mr. Chung is demanding a thorough investigation by Air Canada and seeking compensation for additional expenses incurred, including hotel stays in Australia, travel costs to Korea, a month-long stay there, and prepaid activities in Canada.